CycloneDX/cyclonedx-python/docs/usage.rst

       --schema-version <version>
                             DEPRECATED alias for "--spec-version"
       --sv <version>, --spec-version <version>
+                            Which version of CycloneDX to use.
-                            The CycloneDX schema version for your SBOM {choices: 1.6, 1.5, 1.4, 1.3, 1.2, 1.1, 1.0}
+                            {choices: 1.6, 1.5, 1.4, 1.3, 1.2, 1.1, 1.0}
                             (default: 1.5)
       --output-reproducible
                             Whether to go the extra mile and make the output reproducible.
                             This might result in loss of time- and random-based-values.
       --of <format>, --output-format <format>
-                            The output format for your SBOM
+                            Which output format to use.
                             {choices: JSON, XML}
                             (default: JSON)
       --outfile <file>      DEPRECATED alias for "--output-file".
       -o <file>, --output-file <file>
-                            Output file path for your SBOM
+                            Path to the output file.
                             (set to "-" to output to STDOUT) (default: -)
       --validate, --no-validate
-                            Whether validate the result before outputting
+                            Whether to validate resulting BOM before outputting.
                             (default: True)
       -v, --verbose         Increase the verbosity of messages (multiple for more effect)